Authorization and Disclosure

 In order to offer online educational opportunities to other states' residents, DU must comply with those states' policies for distance education and be able to demonstrate compliance upon request.

 In 2014, the University of Denver was approved by Colorado to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
-Participating in SARA allows the university to offer online education in all states except California, Florida, and Maryland.
-The University of Denver maintains contact with those states to ensure the ability to offer distance programs in them.
+Participating in NC-SARA allows the university to offer online education in all states except California.
+The University of Denver maintains contact with that state to ensure the ability to offer distance programs there.
 We are currently authorized to offer distance programs in all 50 states.

 Please direct questions about state authorization to the Office of the Registrar.